 From receiving a CT scan instead of a cardiac catheterization to detecting a polyp before it is cancerous, peer-reviewed research confirms that medical technologies not only improve health outcomes and save lives, but also reduces health care costs and drives down spending.

 - A study showed that increased use of medical imaging is directly tied to an increase in life expectancy for Americans.

 - Breast cancer screening reduces breast cancer mortality.
-If detected early, the five-year survival rate for breast cancer is 99 percent.
+If detected early, the five-year survival rate for localized breast cancer is 99 percent.

-- A recent study determined that women aged 40–49 years with breast cancer detected with mammography were diagnosed at an earlier stage than possible without mammography, allowing for less invasive surgery, less toxic chemotherapy and with lower rates of recurrence and disease-related mortality.
+- A recent study determined that women aged 40–49 years with breast cancer detected with mammography were diagnosed at an earlier stage than without mammography, allowing for less invasive surgery, less toxic chemotherapy and lower rates of recurrence and disease-related mortality.

 - A first-of-its-kind actuarial study demonstrated that lung cancer screening would save thousands of lives at a relatively low cost if such tests were routinely covered by commercial insurers.
 According to the study, the cost per life-year saved would be lower than screening for cervical and breast cancer and comparable to the cost per life-year saved of screening for colorectal cancer.
 If such screening had been in place for the last 15 years, 130,000 more people under age 65 would be alive today, plus additional people over age 65.

 - New research shows that by using a CT scan, doctors can predict which patients are at risk of continued bleeding in the brain after a stroke.
 This vital information will allow doctors to utilize the most powerful blood clotting medications for those with the highest risk.